Author Archives: admin

 Great Treasures of Manchester

 Next tour: Friday 20 July 2018.
 Meet: Visitor Centre, Piccadilly Gardens, 2.30pm.
 The city hosts and holds a thousand treasures: glorious buildings, priceless artefacts, unforgettable stories.
-We’ve picked out some of the greatest for a remarkable new tour. • Wolfgang Buttress’s stirring Tree of Remembrance in Piccadilly Gardens – the one site of wonder in the …
+We’ve picked out some of the greatest for a remarkable new tour. • Wolfgang Buttress’s … Continue reading

 Midland Hotel, Manchester – The Full tour on Zoom

 The next tour is on Zoom, the full tour – every story, every nook, every cranny, every celeb.
 Date: No dates yet.
 Meet: On your computer!
-Booking: Not yet Cost: £7.50 * What an opportunity this is, given that you can’t tour the Midland Hotel in person because of Covid and building works, and even …
+Booking: Not yet Cost: £7.50 * What an opportunity this is, given that you … Continue reading

 !!EXTRA IRA BOMB WALK!!
 Saturday 18 June